Certification for Differentially Private Prediction in Gradient-Based Training: Methodology and Computations

 \subsection{Algorithm Analysis and Discussion}

-\textbf{Computing Privacy and Unlearning Safe Certificates.} Lemma~\ref{lem:paramequviolence} establishes that once we have our parameter bounds (i.e., from Algorithm~\ref{alg:AGT}) we can bound $\Delta^{k}_{\mathcal{D}} f|_{x}$ and potentially compute a certificate.
-This is done by propagating the input $x$ through the neural network with the interval from Algorithm~\ref{alg:AGT} as the networks parameters (as in e.g., \cite{wicker2020probabilistic}) which results in an interval over output space.
-It is then straight-forward to compute the largest distance between elements of this output interval, or in the case of classification the largest change in the prediction e.g., if the prediction changes \citep{gowal2018effectiveness}.
-Following Lemma~\ref{lem:paramequviolence}, these computations could then be taken as the function $\textsf{LS}(\mathcal{T}^\star_{k}, x)$ which upper-bounds $\Delta^{k}_{\mathcal{D}} f|_{x}$ and can be used in each of our tighter privacy analysis bounds.
+\textbf{Certification of Prediction Stability.} Lemma~\ref{lem:paramequviolence} establishes that once we have our parameter bounds (i.e., from Algorithm~\ref{alg:AGT}), we can bound \eqref{eq:cert_problem} and therefore decide whether the given prediction is stable at a distance $k$.
+This is done by propagating the input $x$ through the neural network with the interval from Algorithm~\ref{alg:AGT} as the networks parameters (e.g., as in \citet{wicker2020probabilistic}), which produces an interval over output space.
+It is then straightforward to compute the largest distance between elements of this output interval, or, in the case of classification, the largest change in the prediction, e.g., if the prediction changes \citep{gowal2018effectiveness}.
+Following Lemma~\ref{lem:paramequviolence}, these computations produce an upper bound on the optimization problem \eqref{eq:cert_problem}, which we will use for tighter privacy analysis in subsequent sections.